partizand/gnucashreport/readme.rst

     dir_testdata = folder_for_test_data

 Run the script src/test/savetestdata.py.
-Run only on working branch version!
+Run only on working commit version!

 Now you may run tests.